iterative/dvc.org/public/static/docs/api-reference/get_url.md

   source project in `repo`, relative to the project's root.

 - `repo` - specifies the location of the source DVC project.
-Both HTTP and SSH protocols are supported for online Git repositories (e.g.
+Both HTTP and SSH protocols are supported for online Git repository URLs (e.g.
   `[user@]server:project.git`). `repo` can also be a local file system path to an "offline" project.
 If not supplied, this defaults to the current working directory.